-The consultation documents indicate that this development includes areas of priority habitat, as listed on Section 41 of the Natural Environmental and Rural Communities (NERC) Act 2006.
+The consultation documents indicate that this development includes Choose an item. of priority habitat, as listed on Section 41 of the Natural Environmental and Rural Communities (NERC) Act 2006.
 The National Planning Policy Framework (paragraph 118) states that 'when determining planning applications, local planning authorities should aim to conserve and enhance biodiversity.
 If significant harm resulting from a development cannot be avoided (through locating on an alternative site with less harmful impacts), adequately mitigated, or, as a last resort, compensated for, then planning permission should be refused.'

-Natural England notes that the development will result in a loss of open mosaic priority habitat, which will be subsequently mitigated for through measures in the forthcoming Environment and Biodiversity Strategy for the wider South Tees Development Corporation area.
+Natural England notes that the development will result in a complete loss of inter-tidal mud priority habitat.
+We note that the loss of this habitat will be compensated for through the measures included in South Tees Development Corporation's Biodiversity and Enhancement Strategy and look forward to receiving a draft copy for comment.